Correction: Little Rock-Triple Homicide story

 A corrected version of the story is below:

-Little Rock police say they have arrested a suspect in last month's killing of a woman and her two young children
+Police in Little Rock say two suspects in the 2017 killings of a 24-year-old woman and her two young children now face murder charges in a fourth slaying

 LITTLE ROCK, Ark.
-(AP) — Little Rock police say they have arrested a suspect in the killing of a woman and her two young children.
+(AP) — Police in Little Rock say two suspects in the 2017 killings of a 24-year-old woman and her two young children now face murder charges in a fourth slaying.

-The bodies of 24-year-old Mariah Cunningham, 5-year-old A'Layliah Fisher and 3-year-old Elijah Fisher were found Dec.
-5. Police said they arrested 21-year-old William Burnell Alexander of Little Rock on Monday but didn't say what connected him to the case.
+The Arkansas Democrat-Gazette reports that police on Thursday announced capital murder and aggravated robbery charges against 25-year-old Michael Collins and his brother, 21-year-old William Alexander, in the death of 64-year-old Billie Thornton.

-An affidavit filed in the case Tuesday was ordered sealed.
-Cunningham's car had been found about a half-mile from an address provided for Alexander.
+Thornton was found dead in his apartment in July of last year.